asemnouri/ACRUX-Hospital-django/README.md

 #  ACRUX-Hospital-django
-> ACRUX-Hospital-django: A web app. this website help Hospital ,Doctors ,Patients ,normal people to commuinicat easier with  each other.
+> ACRUX-Hospital-django: A web app. this website help Hospital ,Doctors ,Patients ,normal people to communicat easier with  each other.
 ## Main User Stories:
  - can have an acoount in our website (doctor,patient ,normal user)
  - patinet can book an appointment with doctor